logicly-au/docs.iar-dst.online/user-guide/saving-results.rst

 Step 2 - Locate and open results
 ----------------------------------

-You have now downloaded your first set of results as a .csv file.
+You have now downloaded your first set of results as a CSV file.
 The filename will be `iar_dst_export.csv`.

 Open your file using a program such as Microsoft Excel or Numbers.